-7. Check the brushes

-- a.
+- 5. Check the ball bearing in the generator end. - a.
+Listen for unusual noise. - Abnormal temperature rise can be noted by discoloration. - c.
+If the bearing is failing, it must be replaced. - d.
+Generator bearing should be replaced by your Northern Lights dealer at 10,000 hours. - 6.
+Check the brushes - a.
 The carbon brushes gradually wear with use, so they must be inspected periodically and replaced as necessary. - b.
-If the brushes are excessively worn as to expose the pigtail (Figure 34), sparking will occur at the surface of the slip ring, causing surface damage.
+If the brushes are excessively worn as to expose the pigtail (Figure 32), sparking will occur at the surface of the slip ring, causing surface damage.
 Therefore, periodic inspection of the brushes is important. - c.
 Normally, the brushes will have to be replaced with a new brush assembly within 3,000 hours.

-Figure 34: Brush Pigtail.
+Figure 32: Brush Pigtail.

-8. Replacing Brushes

-- a.
+- 7. Replacing Brushes - a.
 Shut down the generator.
-Remove four screws and end cover of the generator. - Brush assembly is white plastic with two wires leading to it.
-It is located at ten o'clock and is held in position by two screws (Figure 35).
+Remove four screws and end cover of the generator. - b.
+Brush assembly is white plastic with two wires leading to it.
+It is located at ten o'clock and is held in position by two screws (Figure 33).
 Remove the screws and unplug leads.

-Figure 35: Brush Location.
+Figure 33: Brush Location.